ahmadiga/django-generator/README.rst

 Quick start
 -----------
-1. install the package using "pip install git+git://github.com/ahmadiga/django-generator.git"
+1. install the package using "pip install git+git://github.com/ahmadiga/django-generator.git" or "pip install django-generator"

 2. Add "django_generator" to your INSTALLED_APPS setting like this: